 Panfilo de Narvaez was a Spanish explorer and soldier who helped conquer Cuba in 1511 and led a Spanish royal expedition to North America in 1527.
 After surviving a hurricane near Cuba, his expedition landed on the west coast of Florida, near Tampa Bay, in April 1528, claiming the land for Spain.
 He died there the same year.

-Narvaez was born in Valladolid, Spain in about 1478.
-He took part in the Spanish conquest of Jamaica in 1509 and two years later, in 1511 he participated in the conquest of Cuba under the command of Diego Velazquez de Cuellar, with whom, he was related.
-He led expeditions to the eastern end of the island in the company and presided over the infamous massacre of Caonao, where Spanish troopers put to the sword a village full of Indians who had come to meet them with offerings of food.
+Narvaez was born in Valladolid, Spain, in about 1478.
+He took part in the Spanish conquest of Jamaica in 1509, and two years later, in 1511, he participated in the conquest of Cuba under Diego Velazquez de Cuellar, with whom he was related.
+He led expeditions to the eastern end of the island in the company.
+He presided over the infamous massacre of Caonao, where Spanish troopers put to the sword a village full of Indians who had come to meet them with offerings of food.

-Later, in 1526, Narvaez was granted the land of Florida by the Emperor Charles V. He led an expedition there with some 250-300 men in 1528.
+Later, in 1526, Narvaez was granted the land of Florida by Emperor Charles V. He led an expedition there with some 250-300 men in 1528.
 After surviving a hurricane near Cuba, his expedition landed on the west coast of Florida, near Tampa Bay, in April 1528, claiming the land for Spain.
-A series of hurricanes and fights with the local Indians killed many of the crew, and the captain of the ship sailed to Mexico without many of his men.
+A series of hurricanes and fights with the local Indians killed many of the crew, and the ship’s captain sailed to Mexico without many of his men.